Carin Göring: Early life

 She was born in Stockholm in 1888.
 Her father, Baron Carl Alexander Fock, was a Swedish Army colonel.
 The Fock family were of Baltic-German origin, which had emigrated from Westphalia to the Duchy of Estonia, then part of Sweden, in the 17th century, and matriculated into the Swedish nobility.
 Her paternal great-grandfather was the Swedish zoologist Bengt Fredrik Fries.
 Her mother, whose name was Huldine Beamish, was born in 1860 into an Anglo-Irish family famous for brewing Beamish and Crawford stout in Cork.
 Her great-great-grandfather, William Beamish, was one of the founders of Beamish and Crawford, and her grandfather had served in Britain's Coldstream Guards.
 Carin's maternal grandmother, Hulda Elisabet Consantia Mosander, who was of Swedish origin, daughter of professor of chemistry Carl Gustaf Mosander, had founded a private religious sisterhood, the Edelweiss Society.
-She was the fourth of five daughters; her sisters were Fanny von Wilamowitz-Moellendorff (1882–1956), Mary von Rosen (1886–1967), Elsa, and Lily.
-Mary was married to Count Eric von Rosen (1879–1948), one of the founding members of the Nationalsocialistiska Blocket ("National Socialist Bloc"), a Swedish National Socialist political party.

-In 1910, she married a Swedish Army officer, Nils von Kantzow.
-Their only child, Thomas von Kantzow, was born in 1913.
+In 1910, she married Swedish Olympic gymnast and Army officer Nils von Kantzow.
+Their only child, Thomas von Kantzow, was born in 1912.

 Relationship with Göring

 In 1920, while she was estranged from her first husband, Carin met Hermann Göring at Rockelstad Castle while she was visiting her sister Mary.
-Four years younger than she, he was working in Sweden as a commercial pilot for the short-lived airline Svensk Lufttrafik and was at the castle because he had flown Count Eric von Rosen, her sister Mary's husband, there.
+Four years younger than her, he was working in Sweden as a commercial pilot for the short-lived airline Svensk Lufttrafik and was at the castle because he had flown Count Eric von Rosen, her sister Mary's husband, there.
 Göring fell in love with Carin and soon started meeting her in Stockholm, even though, scandalous at the time, she was a separated married woman with a young child.
 She divorced von Kantzow and married Göring on 3 January 1923.

-After their marriage, the Görings first lived in a house in the suburbs of Munich.
+After their marriage, their first home together was a hunting lodge at Hochkreuth in the Bavarian Alps, near Bayrischzell, some 80 km from Munich.
+After Göring met Adolf Hitler and joined the Nazi Party in 1922, they moved to Obermenzing, a suburb of Munich.
 Carin followed her husband and became a member of the Nazi Party.
-When Göring was badly injured in the groin while marching alongside Hitler in the failed Beer Hall Putsch in November 1923, Carin took him to Austria, then on to Italy, and nursed him back to health, Carin and Göring's romantic love-story was used by the propaganda machine of Goebbels, and the couple toured around the nation to boost the popularity of the Nazi Party.
+When Göring was badly injured in the groin while marching alongside Hitler in the failed Beer Hall Putsch in November 1923, Carin took him to Austria, then on to Italy, and nursed him back to health.
+Carin and Göring's romantic love-story was used by the propaganda machine of Joseph Goebbels, and the couple toured around the nation to boost the popularity of the Nazi Party.